Don’t let money stop you from pursuing your dreams.

 If you want to start your own business but don’t have the funding, you can still get it off the ground in a number of ways.

-As an entrepreneur myself, I admire anyone who wants to create a company.
+As entrepreneurs, we admire anyone who wants to create a company.

 It’s not easy.

 In fact, only half of small businesses in the United States will survive through their fifth year of operation.

 Furthermore, just 35% of those businesses make it through ten years.

 Failure is more frequent than success when it comes to startup companies.